Woman in her 50s smiling outdoors during menopause transition.

 Essential for bones, mood regulation, and immune function.
 Most women over 50 are deficient.
 Consider supplementation (1,000-2,000 IU daily) and aim for 10-15 minutes of midday sun exposure several times weekly.

-Women often underestimate how essential sleep becomes after 50.
-Create a routine your body can predict: same bedtime, cool room temperature, no screens for an hour before bed.
+Women often underestimate themselves after 50; create a routine your body can predict: bedtime, cool room temperature, no screens for an hour before bed.
 This alone reduces hot flashes for many women.

 Walking: Simple but Powerful